Contact us USA/CA: 800-2682918

 Buses in Thailand are generally in good condition and some long-distance buses even include a meal or snack, with water.
 Trains are also a good way to travel in Thailand, but they are a little bit slow and maybe in poor condition; possibly okay for those who are staying a long time in Thailand or for those who simply love taking trains.

 There are three ways of obtaining a visa for Vietnam — via a Vietnamese Embassy or Consulate, an E-Visa, or a Visa on Arrival.
 The E-visa is a pilot electronic visa system launched on 1st February 2017: visitors can apply for a 1-month single-entry visa by paying USD 25 via the official immigration platform.

 Thailand is much more convenient with respect to visas.
 Passport holders from 57 countries, including the citizens of most European countries, Australia, and the US, can enter Thailand for up to 30 days without acquiring a visa beforehand.
-Click here to see the Tourist visa exemption scheme and how to apply for a Thailand visa.T
+Click here to see the ourist visa exemption scheme and how to apply for a Thailand visa.T

 Vietnamese people engaged in tourism can speak English, but it is not as popular on the streets as in Thailand.
 In Thailand, English is more common, and many people in the cities can speak English.
 English is obligatory for children from kindergarten onwards.

 Thailand’s medical system is very good compared with Vietnam and other Southeast Asian countries, and relative to American or European medical costs, it is cheap.